chef/cookstyle/README.md

 ## Installation

-Cookstyle is included in the [ChefDK](https://downloads.chef.io/chefdk).
-If you choose not to use ChefDK, you can still install Cookstyle manually using the instructions below.
+Cookstyle is included in the [ChefDK](https://downloads.chef.io/chefdk) and [Chef Workstation](https://downloads.chef.io/chef-workstation/).
+If you choose not to use thhese packages, you can still install Cookstyle manually using the instructions below.

 Add this line to your application's Gemfile: